Find Trade Colleges

 Full Transportation & Materials Moving at Western Michigan University Report

-Embry-Riddle Aeronautical University - Prescott ranked #7 on this year’s Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools list.
+Embry-Riddle Aeronautical University - Prescott came in at #7 in this year’s edition of the Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools ranking.
 Embry-Riddle Prescott is a small private not-for-profit school located in the rural area of Prescott.

 Of the 150 students majoring in transportation & materials moving at Embry-Riddle Prescott, 87% are male and 13% are female.

-Southern Illinois University Carbondale landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree transportation & materials moving programs.
+Southern Illinois University Carbondale did quite well in this year’s ranking of the most popular places for transportation & materials moving students to get a bachelor’s degree.
+It came in at #8 on the list.
 Located in the city of Carbondale, SIUC is a public school with a large student population.

 Women make up 16% of the transportation & materials moving majors at the school.

-Middle Tennessee State University ranked #9 on this year’s Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools list.
+Middle Tennessee State University came in at #9 in this year’s edition of the Most Popular Transportation & Materials Moving Bachelor’s Degree Trade Schools ranking.
 Middle Tennessee State University is a fairly large public school located in the city of Murfreesboro.

 Of the 205 students majoring in transportation & materials moving at Middle Tennessee State University, 91% are male and 9% are female.